 16. Gulab jamun

-This dessert is made from milk-based solids which is reduced to the consistency of a soft dough with some added flour.
+This dessert is made from milk-based solids which are reduced to the consistency of soft dough with some added flour.

-The dough is then shaped into small balls and fried and soaked in a light syrup with cardamon and rose water.
+The dough is then shaped into small balls and fried and soaked in a light syrup with cardamom and rose water.